Ajedi32/echovr-tray-tool/README.md

 In the future, we may provide functionality within the Tray Tool itself to handle reconfiguring the Oculus Desktop client automatically.

+### Generating a Shortcut

+Once you have installed all dependencies (see above) you can generate a shortcut to make it easier to launch the Echo VR Tray tool in the future.
+Simple right-click on the `create_shortut.ps1` file in the tray tool's source directory and click "Run with PowerShell".
+That script should then create a `Echo VR Tray Tool.lnk` file in the source directory that you can move anywhere you want.

 ### Running on Start Up

 TODO: Provide instructions on how to automatically run the Echo VR Tray Tool on Windows start-up.